Whiston, South Yorkshire

 Whiston is a village and civil parish in the Metropolitan Borough of Rotherham in South Yorkshire, England.
 It has a population of 5,115, reducing to 5,042 at the 2011 Census.

+Geography

 Originally a small rural village between Sheffield and Rotherham, within the Saxon "Shire of Hallun" (Hallamshire), Whiston is now a suburb of Rotherham, close to its border with Sheffield.

+Etymology

 According to A Dictionary of British Place-Names, the name Whiston comes from two Old English words wite and stan – meaning "The whitestone" which is likely to be in reference to a nearby quarry where large amounts of white stone were once mined.
 It is referred to as Witestan, in the Domesday Book of 1086, at which time it was part of the same manor as Handsworth (Handswrde), now a suburb of Sheffield.
 Close to Whiston is Blue Man's Bower, a moated site and scheduled monument.